Herb0002/PTStats/README.md

 ```
 chmod +x PTStats.bin
 ```
+Step 3: Choose a Method to Run the Application in the Background You can use either nohup or pm2 to run the application in the background.

+Option 1: Using nohup
- Step 3: Start the File in the Background Using nohup: To start the file in the background and ensure it keeps running after you close the terminal, use nohup:
+To start the file in the background and ensure it keeps running after you close the terminal, use:

 ```
 nohup ./PTStats.bin &
 ```
 nohup: Prevents the process from stopping when the terminal is closed.
 &: Runs the command in the background.

-> Note: The updater supports nohup and pm2.
-A switch between these options is possible later through the dashboard.
-Ensure pm2 is installed and configured for autostart using the following commands (only if you are using pm2; skip this part if you are using nohup):
+Option 2: Using pm2
+If you prefer using pm2, ensure it is installed and configured for autostart:

-**Set up pm2 to run on startup**
+Set up pm2 to run on startup:
 ```
 pm2 startup
 ```

-**Start your application with pm2**
+Start your application with pm2:
 ```
 pm2 start PTStats.bin --name PTStats
 ```

-**Save the current process list, so it will start on reboot**
+Save the current process list, so it will start on reboot:
 ```
 pm2 save
 ```
+> Note: You only need to use one of these methods (nohup or pm2).
+You can switch between them later through the dashboard if necessary.

-Step 3: Access the Application
+Step 4: Access the Application

 Locally: Open http://localhost:5000/login in your web browser.
 Remotely: Replace localhost with the server's IP address, e.g., http://DOMAIN:5000.